 “It is a significant concern that during a visit to the home on the morning of 10 January 2011 that CQC had to take direct action to prevent trained staff from administrating these medications at the same time.”

-Southern Cross has admitted that the CQC visit did highlight concerns over the way medication was dispensed at the home, and apologised for the concern this may have caused residents and their families.
-The former residents of the Griffin Care Centre have now been found alternative accommodation suitable to their needs.
+Southern Cross has admitted that the CQC visit did highlight concerns over the way medication was dispensed at the home and apologised for the concern this may have caused residents and their families.
+The former residents of the Griffin Care Centre have now found alternative accommodation suitable to their needs.